Alternative Nigerian Chart: Tolani’s “Liar” Leads

 Johnny Drille’s Finding Efe rises two spots to number 3, while Harrysong’s Cha Cha sits comfortably at number 4.

-Tay Iwar’s Sidelines clinches to number 7 this week, while Lady Donli’s Cash maintains its spot at number 8.
+Wurld’s Wishes & Butterflies drops one spot to number 7, while Tay Iwar’s Sidelines drops one spot to number 8.

-At number 9, we meet Simi’s Charlie, while Tey Chaplin’s Congratulations leads the chart from behind.
+At number we meet Lady Donli’s Cash, while Simi’s Charlie leads the chart from behind.

 See the list below: